asyncapi/website/pages/docs/concepts/asyncapi-document/extending-specification.md

 ## Extending unsupported features

 When facing a case where the AsyncAPI specification does not support the required feature, that functionality can be extended using these extensions.
 If the extended part also benefits other developers, you could contribute to the AsyncAPI specification.
-This contribution can be made by [creating an issue](https://github.com/asyncapi/website/issues/new?assignees=alequetzalli+-&labels=%F0%9F%93%91+docs&projects=&template=docs.yml&title=%5B%F0%9F%93%91+Docs%5D%3A+) on the AsyncAPI GitHub repository.
+This contribution can be made by [creating an issue](https://github.com/asyncapi/spec) on the AsyncAPI GitHub repository.
+Please get familiar with [contribution guide](https://github.com/asyncapi/spec/blob/master/CONTRIBUTING.md) before making an contribution.

 Here is a diagram showing details about extending extending unsupported features: